inliniac/vuurmuur/README.md

 Introduction
 ------------

-Vuurmuur is a iptables manager with a Ncurses GUI for easy management over SSH.
+Vuurmuur is an iptables manager with a Ncurses GUI for easy management over SSH.

 Installation
 ------------